nicolashmln/strapi-plugin-oembed/README.md

 ## Setup

-Go to your model, for example if you have a content type `Article` it will be `/api/article/models/article.settings.json` and paste the field in the `attributes` section.
+Go to your model and add the `oembed` field.
+For example if you have a content type `Article` it will be in `/api/article/models/article.settings.json` and paste the field in the `attributes` section.

 e.g